 ODE Diagnostic Assessments are administered in writing (grade three).
 The assessments are given in the spring to measure student progress over the course of the school year.
-They align with DLA's curriculum and provides data on student strengths and weaknesses.
+They align with DLADV's curriculum and provides data on student strengths and weaknesses.

-Each of these assessments was chosen based on the recommendation or requirement of ODE, and all align with the Ohio Improvement Process and DLA's Race to the Top Scope of Work.
+Each of these assessments was chosen based on the recommendation or requirement of ODE, and all align with the Ohio Improvement Process.